 If you want to know your Medicare-approved amount for these specific services, such as chemotherapy or bariatric surgery, speak with your provider directly.

 Medicare Part A has a separate fee schedule for hospitalization.
 These costs kick in after the $1,484 deductible has been met and are based on how many days you spend in the hospital.

 - $0 coinsurance for days 1 through 60

 - $371 coinsurance per day for days 61 through 90

 - $742 coinsurance per lifetime reserve day for days 91 and beyond

 - 100 percent of the costs once your lifetime reserve days have been used up

 Medicare will pay all the approved costs above your coinsurance amounts until you run out of lifetime reserve days.

 After you have met your Part B deductible, Medicare will pay its portion of the approved amount.
 However, under Part B, you still owe 20 percent of the Medicare-approved amount for all covered items and services.

 Questions you can ask your doctor that may help lessen costs

 You can save money on your Medicare approved costs by asking your doctor the following questions before you receive services:

 - Are you a participating provider?
-Make sure that your provider participates in Medicare has agreed to accept assignment.
+Make sure that your provider participates in Medicare and has agreed to accept assignment.

 - Do you charge any excess charges for your services?
 Visiting nonparticipating providers who bill excess charges can increase your medical costs.

 - Are you an in-network or out-of-network provider for my plan?
 If you are enrolled in a Medicare Advantage PPO or HMO plan, your services could be more expensive if you go to out-of-network providers.